Keep it Hot

 Regulation on the subject:

-The 1st to 3rd place and a public favorite will be chosen.
+The 1st to 3rd place and an audience favorite will be awarded.

-The audience’s favorite will be determined by a vote after the videos are shown at the convention.
+The audience favorite will be determined by voting after the videos have been shown at the convention.

-If you have any questions or problems, you can also contact us at amv@hayuko.at.
+If you have any questions or problems, you can also reach us at amv@hayuko.at.

-Apart from that, the AMV community is super friendly and will be happy to help you with general problems or questions about material, video, editing software, etc.
+Apart from that, the Austrian AMV community is super nice and will be happy to help you with general problems or questions about material, video, editing software, etc.

 General rules and regulations